Jeremih

-Jeremy Phillip Felton (born July 17, 1987), known professionally as Jeremih (/ˈdʒɛrəmaɪ/ JERR-əm-eye), is an American singer, songwriter, and record producer.
-In 2009, he signed a record deal with Def Jam Recordings.
-Jeremih's commercial debut single, "Birthday Sex", peaked at number four on the US Billboard Hot 100 chart—leading his self-titled debut album released in June that year, reaching number six on the US Billboard 200 chart.
-Jeremih's success continued with the release of his second album, All About You, led by the single "Down on Me" (featuring 50 Cent), which also reached the top five of the Billboard Hot 100.
-In 2014, his single "Don't Tell 'Em" (featuring YG) became his third top-ten hit on the Billboard Hot 100.
-The song became the lead single for his third studio album, Late Nights released in December 2015.
-A collaborative album between Jeremih and California singer Ty Dolla Sign, titled MihTy, was released in 2018.
+Jeremy Phillip Felton (born July 17, 1987), known professionally as Jeremih (/ˈdʒɛrəmaɪ/ JERR-əm-eye), is an American R&B singer.
+He embarked on a musical career after meeting record producer Mick Schultz in 2008, and signed a recording contract with Def Jam Recordings the following year.

+Jeremih's 2009 debut single, "Birthday Sex" peaked at number four on the Billboard Hot 100 chart; it preceded the release of his self-titled debut studio album in June that year, which peaked at number six on the Billboard 200.
+His 2010 single, "Down on Me" (featuring 50 Cent) saw continued commercial success and matched the chart position of "Birthday Sex", also receiving sextuple platinum certification by the Recording Industry Association of America (RIAA).
+It preceded the release of his second album All About You (2010), which was met with a critical and commercial decline.
+His 2014 single, "Don't Tell 'Em" (featuring YG) became his third top-ten hit on the Billboard Hot 100.
+The song and its follow-up singles, "Oui" and "Planez" (featuring J. Cole), each received quintuple platinum certifications by the RIAA and preceded the release of his third album, Late Nights: The Album (2015).
+He formed the duo MihTy with singer Ty Dolla Sign in 2018, with whom he has released an eponymous collaborative album (2018).

 Early life

-Born in Chicago, Illinois, Jeremih began playing drums at the age of three and is able to play the saxophone, several percussion instruments, and piano/keyboards.
+Born in Chicago, Illinois, Felton began playing drums at the age of three and is able to play the saxophone, several percussion instruments, and piano/keyboards.
 He attended Morgan Park High School, where he was part of the marching band as well as a Latin jazz band.
 He also learned to play percussion instruments like congas and timbales.
-Felton was a good student and earned academic honors at Morgan Park High School.
-His strong academic performance enabled him to graduate from high school a year early.
+Felton was a good student and earned academic honors at Morgan Park High School, allowing him to graduate a year early.
 He enrolled at the University of Illinois and Parkland College in Urbana-Champaign.
 After spending a semester at the university studying engineering, he wanted to change his education to something related to music.
 He transferred to Columbia College Chicago in 2007 to pursue a degree in music business.
 After performing a tribute to Ray Charles at one of the campus's talent shows, he received positive feedback and realized his vocal ability, saying that the "music was just taking over".